ArcESB 2021 is the latest version of several earlier application releases, including the following:

 - SQL Server

-These connectors will be appropriately installed along with the rest of the application, and no longer require additional downloads.
+These connectors will be appropriately installed along with the rest of the application, and they no longer require additional downloads.

 Upgrading from AS2 Connector